shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-analytics-report.md

 ---
-title : Microsoft Monetize - Curator Analytics Report description : Learn how Curator Analytics Report provides insight to curators into how money is flowing from demand to supply within their curated marketplace. ms.date: 10/28/2023
+title: Microsoft Monetize - Curator Analytics Report
+description: Learn how Curator Analytics Report provides insight to curators into how money is flowing from demand to supply within their curated marketplace. ms.date: 10/28/2023
 ---